Tweddle-SE-Team/acm/README.md

 ## Goals
 Try to accomplish the following:

-* Find the user with the highest balance
-* Login as any user
+* Steal money from another user
-* Transfer another user's money to your account
+* Access another user's account page
+* Login as an admin
+* Try to crash the website (local installs only please)
+* Steal money from all the users

 ## Run it local
 You can run the website locally in a docker container.